-Light cannot co-exist with darkness – there must be a separation.
-But if we find ourselves in darkness, God has left the door open if we wish a reconciliation and a return to His light.
+Light cannot co-exist with darkness – there must be separation.
+But if we find ourselves alone in darkness, God has left the door open, if we wish a reconciliation and a return to His light.

-Despite many decades of warnings from the Lord’s prophets up to the time of Ezekiel, the Temple leaders and most of their followers in Jerusalem firmly rejected God and devoted themselves to the worship of idols.
-The time had come for God to do something about it, and it came in the form of a terrible judgement.
-God’s protection over the city and its Temple were about to be removed, and His wrath was permitted to come in the form of an invasion by Nebuchadnezzar’s army.
-But God still loved His people and wanted an eternal relationship with them.
-He would protect those who remained faithful to Him in the midst of the approaching catastrophe and would try to turn back the hearts of those who opposed Him through the coming hardship.
+Despite many decades of warnings from the Lord’s prophets right up to the time of Ezekiel, the Temple leaders and most of their followers in Jerusalem firmly rejected God with a hard heart, and devoted themselves instead to the worship of false gods and idols.
+The time had finally come for God to do something about it, and it came in the form of a terrible judgment.
+God’s protection over the city and its Temple were removed, and His wrath was permitted to come in the form of an invasion by King Nebuchadnezzar’s army from Babylon.
+But God still deeply loved His people and wanted to retain an eternal relationship with them.
+He would protect those who remained faithful to Him in the midst of the approaching catastrophe, and would continually try to turn back the hearts of those who opposed Him, using the coming hardship to soften them.

-Ezekiel’s vision described what was happening behind the scenes, in the spiritual realm.
+Ezekiel’s vision described what was actually happening behind the scenes, in the spiritual realm.

 Since the time of Moses, the ark of the covenant had been the footstool and mercy seat of God’s presence on earth.
 Residing behind a curtain in the Temple’s Holy of Holy’s, it was symbolically presided over by two golden statues of angelic cherubim.
-The ark was only approached by a human being once each year.
-This was only done by the High Priest and only after a spiritual “covering” of his sins through an animal sacrifice.
+The ark was only approached by one human being, the High Priest, once each year, and this was only done after a spiritual “covering” of the priest’s impurity through a sin sacrifice, as prescribed under the law of God, given to Moses.

-The pattern for the ark and its surroundings were earthly representations of heavenly realities, given to Moses by God on Mount Sinai.
-These were implemented first in a mobile tabernacle, and later, in a Temple built by King David’s son, Solomon, on the spot God had chosen in Jerusalem.
-The Temple dedication was a solemn event filled with worship, prayer and many atoning sacrifices, and God blessed Solomon’s work with His visible glory on dedication day.
+The pattern for the ark and its surroundings were earthly representations of heavenly realities, also given to Moses by God on Mount Sinai.
+These were implemented first in a mobile tabernacle, and later, in the Temple built by King David’s son, Solomon, on the holy location God had chosen, Mount Moriah in Jerusalem.
+The Temple’s dedication had been a joyful event, filled with much worship, prayer and many atoning sacrifices.
+God blessed Solomon’s work with a visible manifestation of His presence and glory on its dedication day.

-But now, many years later, the Lord was about to remove His glory from the Temple.
-Ezekiel saw this in his vision, including the real cherubim that the golden statues above the ark were modeled after.
+But now, these many years later, the Lord was about to remove His glory from the Temple.
+Ezekiel saw this dark day in a vision, which included the real cherubim that the golden statues above the ark were modeled after, and represented.

 18 Then the glory of the Lord moved out from the entrance of the Temple and hovered above the cherubim.
 19 And as I watched, the cherubim flew with their wheels to the east gate of the Lord’s Temple.
 And the glory of the God of Israel hovered above them.
 Ezekiel 10:18-19 (NLT)